Nonentity5565/Binary_Search_Tree_and_Huffman_Encoding/README.md

 - String Matching (except naïve)
 - Dijkstra's Algorithm

-The Binary Search Tree (BST) and Huffman Coding programs were implemented in Java.
-As for Integrated Development Environments (IDE), **BST** was implemented using JetBrains’ Intellij, and **Huffman Coding** was implemented using Microsoft’s Visual Studio Code due to each group member’s preferences.
+For this project, the Binary Search Tree (BST) and Huffman Coding programs were implemented in Java.

+Both implementations are CLI programs and visualise the algorithms for the user's understanding.

-## Further Reading
+# Further Reading

 For further reading and a more in-depth write-up on this project, please download and view the included [report](https://github.com/PScoriae/BST_Huffman/blob/master/report.pdf).